sidecartridge/sidecart-site-dev-docs/sidecartridge-kickstart/diagrom.md

 - A SidecarTridge Kickstart emulator installed and working on your Amiga.
 - A computer with USB to access the `ROMEMUL` volume (see [Getting Started](/sidecartridge-kickstart/getting-started/#connecting-the-device-to-a-computer)).
-- The DiagROM 1.3 Amiga ROM image downloaded from [diagrom.com](https://www.diagrom.com/).

 {: .note }
 DiagROM 1.x is listed as compatible with the SidecarTridge Kickstart emulator in the [Compatibility](/sidecartridge-kickstart/compatibility/) table.

-## Download DiagROM 1.3
+## Bundled DiagROM image

-1. Open [diagrom.com](https://www.diagrom.com/) and follow the download instructions for the Amiga version.
-2. Select the **`DiagROM`** file inside the DiagROM 1.3 zip file.
-This file matches the A500/A2000 512KB layout required by the emulator.
-3. Rename the file to `DiagROM.rom` for easier identification.
+Recent SidecarTridge Kickstart emulator bundles already include the DiagROM 1.3 Amiga ROM image, so there is no separate download or conversion step required for normal setup.

 {: .note }
-You don't need byte swapping or conversion; the `DiagROM` file is ready to use as-is with the SidecarTridge Kickstart emulator.
+The bundled `DiagROM.img` image is already in the correct format for the emulator.
+No byte swapping or conversion is required.

-## Copy DiagROM to the SidecarTridge Kickstart emulator
+## Select DiagROM on the SidecarTridge Kickstart emulator

-1. Connect the SidecarTridge Kickstart emulator to your computer using the USB-C cable.
-2. Open the `ROMEMUL` volume.
-3. Copy the `DiagROM.rom` 1.3 ROM image file to the root of `ROMEMUL`.
-4. Edit `DEFAULT.TXT` and set the `DiagROM.rom` file name as the default ROM.
-5. Edit `RESCUE.TXT` and set the `DiagROM.rom` file name as the rescue ROM (optional).
-6. Eject the `ROMEMUL` volume safely.

-{: .warning }
-Always eject the `ROMEMUL` volume after copying files so the emulator reindexes the ROM list.
+Since firmware version 3.1.0, the default ROM image boots the bundled DiagROM program.
+To install and change the available ROM images, read the [User Guide](/sidecartridge-kickstart/user-guide/).

 ## Boot and run diagnostics